BRC Certification Explained for Canadian Businesses

 What are the requirements for BRC certification?

-Requirements vary slightly depending on the version of the BRC standard.
+Requirements vary slightly between versions of the BRC standard.
 However, most businesses must:

 • Maintain a documented food safety management system